-- Information gathered prior to and through a detailed assessment by either a health or social care professional and - If the level of risk is assessed to be so serious that the local authority has a duty of care to override the person's wishes either to protect that person, another adult or child whilst being aware of the right to respect for private and family life (Human Rights Act 1998)
+- Information gathered prior to and through a detailed assessment by either a health or social care professional and - If the level of risk is assessed to be so serious that the local authority has a duty of care to override the adult's wishes either to protect that adult, another adult or child whilst being aware of the right to respect for private and family life (Human Rights Act 1998)

-If an assessment visit is declined after a referral from neighbours, family, partner or other professionals (e.g. GP, District Nurse etc.) the referrer must be told.
+If an assessment visit is declined after a referral from neighbours, family, partner or other professionals (e.g. GP, District Nurse etc.) the referrer must be given relevant feedback and consider seeking advice on engagement.

-Practitioners should attempt different approaches including:
+Professionals should attempt different approaches to engage including:

-- Offer different appointment times - Include family members if the adult wishes - Offer of advocacy services to be present - Joint visit with another professional known to them - Meeting or appointment outside of the home environment or virtually - Identify an individual who is already engaged in their life e.g. meals on wheels, library service someone with a similar interest or hobby - Challenging other professionals or carers if you have concerns - Remember that contact with others is not a substitute for communicating
+- Offer different appointment times - Include family members if the adult wishes - Offer of advocacy services to be present - Joint visit with another professional known to them - Meeting or appointment outside of the home environment or virtually - Identify an individual who is already engaged in their life e.g. meals on wheels, library service, someone with a similar interest or hobby - Remember that contact with others is not a substitute for communicating with the adult themselves, where it is safe to do so

-In these circumstances contact the person setting out what was offered and why, adding that the free to make contact as and when they need to and how to do this.
+In these circumstances contact the adult setting out what is offered and why, adding that they are free to make contact as and when they need to and how to do this.
 Any other relevant organisations that might help should also be mentioned.